 The Havana Power Station (Station) is located near the City of Havana in Mason County, Illinois.
 The location is shown in Figure 1-1.
-The Station is a coal-fired electricity producing power plant owned and operated by Dynegy Midwest Generation, LLC, a subsidiary of Dynegy.
-This Emergency Action Plan (EAP) was prepared in accordance with 40 CFR § 257.73(a)(3) and covers the following Coal Combustion Residual (CCR) surface impoundment located at the site:
+The Station consists of an inactive coal-fired power plant owned by Dynegy Midwest Generation, Inc. a subsidiary of Vistra Corp. and the inactive East Ash Pond CCR surface impoundment, owned by Finch Development, LLC.
+This Emergency Action Plan (EAP) - Revision No. 2 was prepared per 20 ILCS § 3305 (Illinois Emergency Management Act), 17 IAC § 3702, and 40 CFR § 257.73(a)(3) which covers the following Coal Combustion Residual (CCR) surface impoundment located at the facility: